amusarra/liferay-portal-security-audit/README.md

 $ cp ../bundles/osgi/modules/*.jar $LIFERAY_HOME/deploy/
 ```

-In the my case $LIFERAY_HOME is set on this directory
+In the case $LIFERAY_HOME is set on this directory
 /Users/antoniomusarra/dev/liferay/liferay-ce-portal-7.2.1-ga2

 Verify the correct deployment of the two bundles via the Liferay log file or